AlEmerich/userproject/README.md

 + Set the JAVA_HOME property to a valid JAVA 11+ location.
 + launch: `./gradlew bootRun`

-## Documation
+## Documentation

-There is postman collection at the root of this repo called `Technical test.postman_collection.json`
+There is postman collection at the root of this repo called `Technical test.postman_collection.json`.

+Swagger UI is also accessible via `<host>/swagger-ui/index.html`.

 + Create a user:
   + Url: http://localhost:8080/users